Squeaking from the rear suspension

 Here you'll find answers to frequently asked questions about this repair.

-Does a squeaking sound from the rear suspension automatically mean there's a problem?
+Does a squeaking noise from the rear suspension automatically mean there's a problem?

-No, according to the instructions, that isn't necessarily a cause for concern after the first few kilometers.
+No, according to the instructions, that's not necessarily a cause for concern after the first few kilometers.

 What should I try first if the suspension is squeaking?

 First, tighten the screws securing the polymer elements a little more.
-That is often enough.
+That's often enough.

-What should I do if the noise persists after tightening the bolts?
+What should I do if the noise persists after tightening the bolt?

-Then, following the instructions, you can loosen the two springs and spray some WD-40 into the unit.
+Then, following the instructions, you can loosen the two springs and spray a little WD-40 into the component.

 If you're unsure or need help, our local service teams are here to assist you.